MenuBar Load Runner

 the original runner0.50–2.50×

-…plus Horse (Black), Chihiro white/black, Totoro white/black, and a 4-slot-wide Totoro group.
+…plus Dog (Black), Horse (Black), Chihiro white/black, Totoro white/black, and a wide Totoro group (white/black) — 12 in all.
 Drop in any .gif to make your own.

 One file.
 No Xcode.